 In light of this, replacing the entire low-efficiency gas fleet in the region with solar PV would require around 250 gigawatts of new solar PV capacity, an amount that would take several years to deploy, at a cost of around $220 billion.

 If this is implemented, it would free up 150 billion cubic metres of natural gas a year, either to be used in more productive ways or exported, generating $150 billion per year at current continental European wholesale prices, implying an investment payback period of just 18 months if prices remain elevated.
-The IEA informed that this underscores the low cost of solar PV in the region relative to the high opportunity cost of continued use of natural gas in low-efficiency power plants.
+The IEA informs that this underscores the low cost of solar PV in the region relative to the high opportunity cost of continued use of natural gas in low-efficiency power plants.